amanrk28/ps-project-frontend/README.md

 Provision store Project is made to help local shopkeepers expand their customer base to more than just a locality.

 ## Basic Scenario
 Any local store owner can upload their products and its details on this platform and people can come here to purchase these products like an e-commerce app.
-After customer makes a puchase, we take of payments, pickup from store and delivery to doorstep with minimal service charges only on the profit gained by said store owner.
+After customer makes a puchase, we take care of payments, store pickup and doorstep delivery with minimal service charges based only on the profit gained by said store owner.

 ## Tech Stack & Repo Setup